siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 ```
 ln -s /mgpfs/data/workshop_raw/* raw/
 ```
-Check the result by listing the raw directory using `ls` command
+Check the result by listing the raw directory using the `ls` command
 ```
 ls raw
 ```